 The 24-hour rule

 Another reason to do the post-mortem within 24-hours is to be sure that you’re using the emotion and the energy behind the failure.
-If you’ve ever had a near miss car accident, you become super alert following it.
+If you’ve ever had a minor car accident, and hurt yourself, resulting in hospitalization or even the need to use ktape to speed up the recovery process, you become super alert following it.
 And that level of alertness and intensity sticks around for a certain amount of time, but sooner or later, you begin to fall back into your old habits.
-Before long, the sense of urgency has faded and you’re back to driving without a hands-free unit and responding to text messages as you’re at stop lights.
+Before long, the sense of urgency has faded and you’re back to driving without a hands-free unit and responding to text messages as you’re at stoplights.
 Now imagine if you could instead use that short period of heightened awareness to put real controls in your car that prevent you from doing those poor or destructive actions in the first place.
 This is what you’re trying to do with the 24-hour rule.
 Seize the momentum of the incident and use it for something good.

-When you have an incident, there’s usually a lot of pent up energy around it because it’s an event which is out of the ordinary and typically someone is facing pressure and or repercussions from the failure.
+When you have an incident, there’s usually a lot of pent-up energy around it because it’s an event that is out of the ordinary and typically someone is facing pressure and or repercussions from the failure.
 The more time that passes, the more the sense of urgency begins to fade.
 Get the ball rolling on follow up items to the incident within the first 24-hours while it’s still something of note to your team members.